Basic Cookie Dough For Mix-Ins

 • 1/2 tsp sea salt

-• Preheat oven to 350 degrees and line three baking sheets with parchment paper.
+• Preheat oven to 350° Fahrenheit and line three baking sheets with parchment paper.

-• In a medium size bowl, cream butter, sugar, and brown sugar together with an electric mixer for 1-2 minutes, until light and fluffy.
+• In a medium size bowl, cream butter, sugar, and brown sugar together with an electric mixer on medium speed for 1-2 minutes, until light and fluffy.

-• Beat in egg and vanilla extract and mix for another minute.
+• Add egg and vanilla extract and continue mixing for another minute.

 1 egg, 1 tsp vanilla extract

-• Whisk flour, baking soda, and sea salt together in a separate bowl.
+• In a separate bowl, whisk flour, baking soda, and sea salt together.

-• Using a 1.5 TBS cookie scoop, scoop dough onto lined baking sheets.
+• Using a 1.5 TBS cookie scoop, scoop dough onto lined baking sheets a couple of inches apart to allow for some spreading.

-• Bake for 9-10 minutes, rotating the pan halfway through.
+• Bake cookies for 9-10 minutes, rotating the pan halfway through to ensure even baking.

 • Let cookies cool on the cookie sheet for a couple of minutes before transferring to a wire rack to cool completely.

-• Store in airtight container for up to 1 week or freeze.
+• Store cookies in airtight container for up to 5 days or freeze for up to 3 months.

 Notes